UCL/MPHY0026/doc/references.rst

 ..
 [West2004] Jay B. West, Calvin R. Maurer, Jr., **"Designing Optically Tracked Instruments for Image-Guided Surgery"**, http://dx.doi.org/10.1109/TMI.2004.825614

+The above papers all assume isotropic, independent fiducial localisation error.
+There is a body of work looking at error propagation in cased where this is not valid, see :ref:`AdditionalResources`.

 Surface-Based Registration
 --------------------------